pactumjs/pactum-cucumber-boilerplate/README.md

 # pactum-cucumber-boilerplate

-Boilerplate project to run REST API tests with Cucumber &amp; Pactum
+Boilerplate project to run REST API tests with Cucumber and Pactum